Ditectrev/DP-203/README.md

 - [ ] COPY INTO
 - [x] Azure Data Factory

 ### You have a table in an Azure Synapse Analytics dedicated SQL pool.
 The table was created by using the following Transact-SQL statement.
 You need to alter the table to meet the following requirements: Ensure that users can identify the current manager of employees.
 Support creating an employee reporting hierarchy for your entire company.
-Provide fast lookup of the managers’ attributes such as name and job title.
+Provide fast lookup of the managers' attributes such as name and job title.
 Which column should you add to the table?

 - [ ] [ManagerEmployeeID] [int] NULL
 - [ ] [ManagerEmployeeID] [smallint] NULL